 PDF | Dutch Scheme finally adopted

-The trustees of the Etam Group, Mr. Pierre van Voorst and Mr. Martijn Vermeeren, presented the twentieth public liquidation report.
-The trustees are obliged to
+The trustees of the Etam Group, Mr. Pierre van Voorst and Mr. Martijn Vermeeren, presented the twenty third public liquidation report.